 Suzuki Sensei is not only recognized by the people of Hawaii for his many contributions, but by the people of the world.
 Besides teaching regular seminars in the State of Hawaii, he has traveled extensively, teaching throughout the United States, as well as Sweden, Denmark, Holland, Brazil, New Zealand and Japan.

 Shinichi Suzuki Sensei passed away in 2009.
 Aikido, as it was passed on to us by Suzuki Sensei, is an inspiration in daily life.
 Senseialways emphasized that he found that many aspiring Aikidoka are merely interested in fancy techniques to impress others and tend to ignore the basics of fundamental training which lay the groundwork for the techniques.
 He believed in the principle of teaching to others only that which he has experienced and, thus, is a strong proponent of self-discipline.
 Shinichi Suzuki Sensei was the dynamic guiding light for Maui Ki-Aikido.
 We are very proud and grateful to have had such a dedicated and selfless human being as our leader.

 Christopher Curtis Sensei – Hachidan, Okuden, Lecturer, and Special Examiner

 Ki Society Advisor – Europe Ki Federation (2004)

-Curtis Sensei now teaches regularly at Maui Ki-Aikido and continues to travel and teach Aikido and Ki Principles throughout Hawaii, the United States, and Europe.
-After 14 years of teaching in Europe, in 2018 the Europe Ki Federation (EUKF) was established, bringing all Ki Society dojos in Europe together as one.
+Curtis Sensei (now retired as Head Instructor of Maui Ki Aikido) teaches special occasional classes at the Shunshinkan Dojo and continues to travel and teach Aikido and Ki Principles throughout Hawaii, the United States, and Europe.
+After of teaching in Europe since 2004, the Europe Ki Federation (EUKF) was established in 2018, bringing all Ki Society dojos in Europe together as one.